steve-the-player/Balatro-Title-Screen/README.md

-You know cryptids custom title screen?
+You know Cryptid's custom title screen?

 This is customizable for you!